 The M Word: Muslim-American Stories of Hope and Resistance

 Presented in collaboration with The Muslim Protagonists.
+Get tickets for our next event on April 1, entitled Centering the Margin, here.

 As last week’s executive order restricting travelers from seven Muslim-majority countries signals how quickly bigoted rhetoric can transform into discriminatory policy, a climate of unbridled racial and religious discrimination now forces many Muslim Americans to face vicious trolling both online and in the street.
 Prominent Muslim leaders in the U.S. like Linda Sarsour—co-organizer of the Women’s March on Washington, the largest political protest in U.S. history—have become the subjects of character assassination campaigns aimed at delegitimizing their work to unite and empower Muslims and all Americans.